Startup-Nights/website/content/pages/partner-intro.md

     background_color: bg-sn-black-light
     _template: content
   - content_block:
-      subtitle:
+      subtitle: null
       title: founded.
 Magazine
       content:
         - >-
           Get featured in the founded Magazine by sharing an engaging story with over 67,000 readers.
 This could be a background story of a executive board member.
         - >-
           Alternatively, you can enhance your brand visibility by placing a advertisement.